 - What it’s good for: Many knife aficionados consider a convex grind the strongest and most durable profile as the thicker edge leads to less cracking and chipping.
 Hunting, woodworking, food preparation, axes, general use.

-- How to sharpen it: Sharpening a convex grind requires an abrasive surface that ever-so-slightly “gives” to follow the curvature of the blade — generally, a leather strop or hone (a piece of leather affixed to wood base, with abrasion provided by stropping compound or sandpaper).
+- How to sharpen it: Sharpening a convex grind requires an abrasive surface that ever-so-slightly “gives” to follow the curvature of the blade — generally, a leather strop or hone (a piece of leather affixed to a wood base, with abrasion provided by a stropping compound or sandpaper).

 - What you may not know: A practiced hand can sharpen a convex-ground knife on a hard surface or a flat stone.
 Because it’s relatively difficult to master, however, this technique is best reserved for emergencies in the field.
 Convex blades usually need to be made from thicker stock than other blades.
 This is also known as hamaguriba in Japanese kitchen knives, both single and double beveled.
 Hamaguriba means “clam-shaped edge”.